Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar

-Importantly, due to the negligible dispersion delay, we rely primarily on polarisation to confirm the pulse candidates.
-We complemented with a second test, in which we use the spin period of the magnetar to assign a phase to the arrival time of each pulse.
-This arrival phase is compared with the region where the pulse is expected to arrive.
-Such region was determined from the integrated pulse profile width \footnote{We define the width of the integrated pulse profile as the full-width until the SNR drops to the noise floor.}.
+Importantly, due to the negligible dispersion delay, we relied primarily on polarisation to confirm the pulse candidates.
+We complemented these data with a second test --in which we used the spin period of the magnetar to assign a phase to the arrival time of each pulse.
+This arrival phase was compared with the region where the pulse is expected to arrive.
+This region was determined from the full width of the integrated pulse profile.
 We used this method as most single pulses are significantly narrower than their integrated pulse, which is built up from adding up thousands of pulses \citep{drakepulses}.
 Nevertheless, in some cases magnetars also show single pulses outside the main profile \citep{camiloxte}.

-According to our criteria, if a pulse candidate had significant linear and circularly polarised flux and it arrived in phase with the integrated pulse profile of PSR J1745$-$2900, then it is considered as a real pulse.
+According to our criteria, if a pulse candidate has significant linear and circularly polarised flux and it arrives in phase with the integrated pulse profile of PSR J1745$-$2900, then it is considered a real pulse.
 It is worth noting that pulses with small polarisation fractions would have not been detected by our pipelines.